Parliamentary Reception, 23rd April 2024

 About Sam Dalley

-Sam started the Independent Hostel Guide started as a hobby in 1993.
-She is delighted to see how the network has grown and proud to provide a vital marketing and networking platform for small hostel style businesses.
+Sam started the Independent Hostel Guide as a hobby in 1993.
+She is delighted to see how the network has grown, and proud to provide a vital booking platform for anyone who loves hostelling in the UK.